-April 1st is know as All Fools Day!
+April 1st is known as All Fools Day!
 The genesis of our current understanding of April Fool’s Day grew out of the 1582 change in the calendar named after Pope Gregory.
-However, the calendar was inspired by Nicholaus Copernicus because the Catholic Church wanted a calendar that would allow them to easily plan their holy days (especially Easter) and they wanted a calendar that could be relied on to be accurate for thousands of years.
+However, the calendar was inspired by Nicholaus Copernicus because the Catholic Church wanted a calendar that would allow them to easily plan their holy days (especially Easter), collect taxes, and they wanted a calendar that would be accurate for thousands of years.

-Prior to taking this position astronomers and mathematicians of the time were able to calculate the Gregorian Calendar inspired by the work of Copernicus.
+Prior to taking this position astronomers and mathematicians in the time just prior to 1582 calculated what became known as the Gregorian Calendar inspired by the work of Copernicus.
 The church was happy to get a new calendar that drifts only one day in about 3300 years.

 Starting in 1582 the implementation of the Gregorian Calendar created a lot of chaos partly because it shifted New Year’s Day from the Spring Season to an arbitrary date of January 1.
 News traveled slowly in those days and for various reasons many continued to celebrate New Year’s around the time of the Equinox with the celebrations ending on April 1.

-Those who celebrated New Year’s in spring became known as April Fools pressuring and shaming them into conforming to a calendar that had the effect of focusing awareness on linear thinking, materialism and commerce.
+Those who celebrated New Year’s in spring became known as April Fools pressuring and shaming them into conforming to a calendar that had the effect of focusing awareness on linear thinking, materialism and commerce disconnecting the masses from the more magical experience of time they had been use to engaging.
+The linear calendar effect has been most successful in disconnecting us from the natural cycles of the Earth and Sky.
+So much so – many to this day do not know that Easter is determined by the first Sunday after the first Full Moon after the Spring Equinox.

 One of the primary missions of the Shamanic Astrology Mystery School is to help us not only remember this connection but also to re-engage the magical connection between the Earth and Sky while also recovering a deeper connection to the natural cycles in ways that enhance our intuitive knowing and conscious connection to Great Mystery.